Mike-LilRegie/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---

-Mike and Deb have a plan to walk the Te Araroa trail - the length of New Zealand - starting in September 2023.
-This is their journey.
+We're Mike and Deb, ordinary people with a crazy plan to walk the length of New Zealand along Te Araroa trail starting in September 2023.
+Join us on this epic journey of getting to that starting point.